It will be the first to directly compare the impact of the herbals with a standard hormone treatment.

 While some scientists have sought to keep the risk in perspective, saying that it remains very low, many consumers will be keen to find alternatives.
 Just this week researchers said they had halted the latest study on HRT, testing Wyeth's Premarin which contains 0.625mg of oestrogen only, as it increased the risk of stroke from 21 per 10,000 women each year to 29 in 10,000.

-The herbals research, taking place at Northwestern Memorial Hospital, will determine the role of botanicals in the management of menopause over one year.
+The herbals research, taking place at Northwestern Memorial Hospital, in collaboration with researchers at the UIC/NIH Center for Botanical Dietary Supplements and Northwestern University, will determine the role of botanicals in the management of menopause over one year.
 It will also test their ability to relieve additional menopausal symptoms, such as insomnia, mood disturbances and sexual problems.

 "This study is particularly important in light of the recent confusion surrounding the use of HRT.
 Many women are asking about alternatives and we need to be able to provide a solid, evidence-based response," she added.

-The vast majority of women (about 75 per cent) will experience hot flushes during menopause and may exhibit other problems such as depression, mood swings, sleep disorders, vaginal dryness and joint pain.
+The vast majority of women (about 75 per cent) will experience hot flashes during menopause and may exhibit other problems such as depression, mood swings, sleep disorders, vaginal dryness and joint pain.

 "Hormone therapy is still a valid choice for women with significant hot flashes because it is proven to work.
 The purpose of this study is to determine if these botanicals are also effective under a rigorous scientific protocol.
 The majority of previous studies are only short-term," added the researcher.